machinelearningnanodegree/stanford-cs231/README.md

 __Contributions__

 If you have finished the assignment, we hope you can add your answers to the repository for other students.
 If you choose to do so, please fork the repo and add a folder with your alias and put the assignments inside your folder.
+Always do a git pull before you do a git push so that there you are not pushing changes which have already been made.

 > __Thanks to Current Contributors__